topbitdu/unidom-party/README.md

 ### As Collaboration concern

 The As Collaboration concern do the following tasks for the includer automatically:
 1. Define the has_many :collaboratings macro as: ``has_many :collaboratings, class_name: 'Unidom::Party::Collaborating', as: :collaboration``
+2. Define the #is_collaborated! method as: ``is_collaborated!(by: nil, as: nil, at: Time.now, name: nil, priority: 0, grade: 0)``

 ### As Collaborator concern

 The As Collaborator concern do the following tasks for the includer automatically:
 1. Define the has_many :collaboratings macro as: ``has_many :collaboratings, class_name: 'Unidom::Party::Collaborating', as: :collaborator``
+2. Define the #collaborate! method as: ``collaborate!(on: nil, as: nil, at: Time.now, name: nil, priority: 0, grade: 0)``